gradle/gradle/design-docs/managed-model.md

 ### Plugin uses `CollectionBuilder` API to apply rules to container elements

+Add methods to `CollectionBuilder` to allow mutation rules to be defined for all elements or a particular container element.

 - Add `beforeEach(Action)` and `afterEach(action)` to `CollectionBuilder`
-    - Handle case where `beforeEach()` is used when there are tasks defined using legacy DSL, e.g. define rules for items in task container early.
 - Add `named(String, Action)` to `CollectionBuilder`
+- Add `withType(Class, Action)` to `CollectionBuilder`
-- Add `validateEach(Action)`
+- Add `withType(Class)` to `CollectionBuilder` to filter.
 - Expose a `CollectionBuilder` view for all model elements of type `PolymorphicDomainObjectContainer`.
 - Verify usable from Groovy using closures.
 - Verify usable from Java 8 using lambdas.